 DEV 0103 Written Communication The aim of the course is to teach students to express themselves clearly and effectively in writing.
 The course content includes a thorough review of English grammar as well as the structure of paragraphs and essays.
 The grade will be computed in grade point averages but may not be used to satisfy general education requirements nor degree requirements.
 Students with an ACT English score of 17 or below must enroll in Written Communication as a prerequisite to English Composition I. This three-hour course will include three hours per week of regular classroom instruction.
-Students who pass Written Communication with a grade of "B-" or better may enroll in English Composition I with no restrictions.
-Students who pass Written Communication with a grade of "C-", "C", or "C-" may enroll in English Composition I class.
-Students who make below a "C-" in Written Communication must repeat the course with mandatory supplemental instruction.
+Students who pass Written Communication with a grade of "B-" or better may enroll in English Composition I with no restrictions, unless they must take Composition I with SI to fulfill their reading SI requirement.
+Students who pass Written Communication with a grade of "C+", "C", or "C-" may enroll in English Composition I, provided that it is taken concurrently with supplemental instruction that corresponds to their Composition I class.
+Students who make below a "C-" in Written Communication must repeat the course.